 Not only that but it has also been used for political purposes.
 During the Cold War, the Soviet Union imposed socialist realism (not to be confused with social realism).
 The idea was to portray overly idealized, academic scenes about life in the USSR.
 But not everyone agreed with it.
-In response, Vitaly Komar (1943-) and Alexander Melamid (1945-) created a series of canvases to parody and make fun of the government.
+In response, Vitaly Komar (b.
+1943) and Alexander Melamid (b.
+1945) created a series of canvases to parody and make fun of the government.

 It is a constant question in feminism, where are the women in art history?
-Unfortunately, art, as basically every other aspect of human life is submitted to patriarchism.
+Unfortunately, art, like every other aspect of human life is submitted to patriarchism.
 For centuries, women have had to overcome huge obstacles to become great painters, and sadly a lot of them went unnoticed or were erased from history.
 That is why Dibutades’ story continues to appeal to audiences.
-And it certainly raises a sort of pride from women today.
+And it certainly raises a sort of pride in women today.

-Lastly, a movie excerpt Robin Hood by Enid Bennett & Douglas Fairbanks from 1922 has featured a scene that reenacts Dibutades’ story.
+Lastly, a movie excerpt from Robin Hood by Enid Bennett & Douglas Fairbanks from 1922 featured a scene that reenacts Dibutades’ story.